janimattiellonen/discgolf-diary/Road to Tyyni.md

 - try to gather footage of your throws, at least a couple of times per month
 - try to build a consistent bag with as few (different) discs as possible, learn those discs in the bag well
 - try to maintain a training diary (somethat similar to last year's)

-## Note

-At the time of writing (9.1.2018), I'm still in queue for a place in Tyyni.
-Currently at the top of the queue so my chances are good.

 ## Training diary